Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Enjoy, friends!

-5 FREE Music Literacy Boom Cards | Join Our Email List
+5 FREE Music Literacy Boom Cards

 Get 5 FREE SETS of Boom Cards when you subscribe to our free music teacher email list!
 And, you will have free access to our short video tutorials that walk you through the simple process of getting started and using Boom Cards in your music classroom.
-I am just an email away if you need more help.
+I’m just an email away if you need more help.

 Fill out the simple form below to claim your free Boom Cards.